CCHU9030 Arts and Humanities

-The course examines the relationship between the representation of space — through drawings, models, photography, film, virtual environments — and the economic, cultural, technological and political forces that shape contemporary society.
-Each of us has a personal relationship to architecture and the city as well as a felt understanding of space through our daily confrontation with artifacts of the built environment.
-It is therefore critical to understand how the world in which we live is planned and conceived in order to effectively engage in the shaping of that world.
+The course examines the relationship between the representation of space — through drawings, models, photography, film, virtual environments — and the economic, cultural, technological and political forces that shape society.
+Each of us has a personal relationship to architecture and the city as well as a felt understanding of space through our daily encounter with the built environment.
+It can therefore be exciting and useful to better understand how the world in which we live is planned, conceived and represented in order to take part in the shaping of that world.

-Drawings and models are the key tools that architects and planners use to consider, communicate and construct the spaces of our everyday lives.
-These spaces are projected on sheets of paper, modeled in three dimensions and sometimes visualized with digital modeling and animation tools.
-These forms of spatial representation such as drawings, models, films, and photography have the capacity to do much more than lay out the foundations for buildings or cities, for they are mechanisms of provocation, discourse, and critique.
+Architects and planners use drawings, models and other representations to consider, communicate and construct the spaces of our everyday lives.
+These forms of spatial representation have the capacity to do much more than lay out the foundations for buildings or cities.
+They are also mechanisms of provocation, discourse and critique.
 They make arguments, influence society and change the course of history.
-Students will consider the meanings behind various modes of representation and the impacts that those visions have had and they will be asked to reflect on the relationship of technology to the way we think, build and ultimately live.
+Students will consider the meanings behind various modes of spatial representation and the impacts of those visions.

-Through weekly lectures, writing exercises, readings and tutorial discussions, students will develop a capacity to engage with different forms of spatial representation and to critically articulate a personal understanding of their relationship to architecture and the city.
+Through weekly lectures, writing exercises, tutorial discussions and the making of photographic and filmic representations of Hong Kong, students will develop a capacity to engage with different forms of spatial representation and to articulate a personal understanding of their relationship to architecture and the city.

 Course Learning Outcomes